20 discounts for veterans

 Veterans should look into joining Veterans Advantage, a national program that partners with corporations to make discounts available to vets, and USAA, a member-owned company that offers vets and military members banking/insurance/investment services, to take advantage of the many discounts offered to members of these organizations.

 No matter where you are, it doesn't hurt to ask if a veteran discount is offered.
 Whether official protocol or not, employees love to give veterans a break.

 Restaurants of all kinds are glad to support veterans by providing discounted dining.
 Sit-down chains including Applebee's, IHOP and Buffalo Wild Wings are among the hundreds of restaurants that offer military and veteran discounts, some up to 20%.
 Fast-food restaurants such as Wendy's, Golden Corral, Arby's and KFC also provide discounts.

-On Veterans Day, most of these restaurants will give things away for free.
-For example, Applebee's gives a free meal to veterans and active-duty military members, and Chili’s offers service members a free meal from a special Veterans Day menu.
+On Veterans Day, most of these restaurants will comp meals for service members.
+For example, Applebee's gives a free meal to veterans and active-duty military members, and Chili’s offers a free meal from a special Veterans Day menu.

 2. Coffee shops

-Love your morning cup of Joe?
+Love your morning cup of joe?
 At many Dunkin' Donuts locations, military members can save 10%.
 Dunkin’ even has a special form on their site to submit the name of a deployed member of the U.S. armed forces to surprise them with a case of coffee.
-Coffee Bean & Tea Leaf also offers discounts and free shipping on orders from their website.

-Next time you need a little retail therapy visit Finish Line (10%), Chico’s (40%) and Target (10%).
+Next time you need a little retail therapy visit Finish Line (10%) and Target (10%).
 They make saving money easy by providing discounts for military members, vets and sometimes even their families.
 Bed, Bath & Beyond is offering service members 25% off all Veterans Day weekend.